LearnOnDemandSystems/docs/lod/lab-advisor.md

     A: Lab Advisor can report on lab profiles that are configured on your user account on the _Managed Organizations_ tab.

-- Q*: What information can the lab advisor recommend?
+- Q: What information can the lab advisor recommend?

   A: Lab Advisor can provide recommendations for the following categories: